-This section describes the relationship between the SCSI Architecture Model [SAM2] and constructs of the SCSI device, SCSI port and I_T nexus, and the iSCSI constructs, described above.
+This section describes the relationship between the SCSI Architecture Model [SAM2] and constructs of the SCSI device, SCSI port and I\T nexus, and the iSCSI constructs, described above.

 This relationship implies implementation requirements in order to conform to the SAM2 model and other SCSI operational functions.
 These requirements are detailed in Section 2.4.3 Consequences of the Model.
+The following list outlines mappings of SCSI architectural elements to iSCSI.

 - a) SCSI Device the SAM2 term for an entity that contains other SCSI entities.
 For example, a SCSI Initiator Device contains one or more SCSI Initiator Ports and zero or more application clients.
 A SCSI Target Device contains one or more SCSI Target Ports and one or more logical units.
 For iSCSI, the SCSI Device is the component within an iSCSI Node that provides the SCSI functionality.
 As such, there can be one SCSI Device, at most, within a given iSCSI Node.
 Access to the SCSI Device can only be achieved in an iSCSI normal operational session (see Section 2.3 iSCSI Session Types).
 The SCSI Device Name is defined to be the iSCSI Name of the node and its use is mandatory in the iSCSI protocol. - b) SCSI Port the SAM2 term for an entity in a SCSI Device that provides the SCSI functionality to interface with a service delivery subsystem or transport.
-For iSCSI, the definition of SCSI Initiator Port and SCSI Target Port are different. - SCSI Initiator Port: This maps to the endpoint of an iSCSI normal operational session (see Section 2.3 iSCSI Session Types).
+For iSCSI, the definition of SCSI Initiator Port and SCSI Target Port are different. - SCSI Initiator Port: This maps to one endpoint of an iSCSI normal operational session (see Section 2.3 iSCSI Session Types).
 An iSCSI normal operational session is negotiated through the login process between an iSCSI initiator node and an iSCSI target node.
 At successful completion of this process, a SCSI Initiator Port is created within the SCSI Initiator Device.
-The SCSI Initiator Port Name and SCSI Initiator Port Identifier are both defined to be the iSCSI Initiator Name together with (a) a label that identifies it as an initiator port name/ identifier and (b) the ISID portion of the session identifier. - SCSI Target Port: This maps to an iSCSI target Portal Group.
+The SCSI Initiator Port Name and SCSI Initiator Port Identifier are both defined to be the iSCSI Initiator Name together with (a) a label that identifies it as an initiator port name/identifier and (b) the ISID portion of the session identifier. - SCSI Target Port: This maps to an iSCSI target Portal Group.
 The SCSI Target Port Name and the SCSI Target Port Identifier are both defined to be the iSCSI Target Name together with (a) a label that identifies it as a target port name/identifier and (b) the portal group tag.

 The SCSI Port Name is mandatory in iSCSI.
-When used in SCSI parameter data, the SCSI port name should be formatted as: - The iSCSI Name in UTF-8 format, followed by - a null terminator (lbyte), followed by
+When used in SCSI parameter data, the SCSI port name MUST be encoded as:

-- the ASCII character 'i' (for SCSI Initiator Port) or the ASCII character 't' (for SCSI Target Port), followed by a null terminator (lbyte), followed by zero to 3 null pad bytes so that the complete format is a - multiple of four bytes long, followed by
+- The iSCSI Name in UTF-8 format, followed by - a comma separator (1 byte), followed by - the ASCII character 'i' (for SCSI Initiator Port) or the ASCII character 't' (for SCSI Target Port), followed by - a comma separator (1 byte), followed by - zero to 3 null pad bytes so that the complete format is a multiple of four bytes long, followed by